The Day Hoover departed in a Spitfire…and came home in a Focke Wulf!

 As the men were leaving her home, as a last gesture of generosity, the woman handed Hoover her only gun, along with several extra magazines.

 They fortuitously found some bicycles, taking them to assist their escape, the men rode several miles on the dirt road before coming across what seemed to be an old abandoned airfield.
 There were multiple damaged, and unflyable German aircraft scattered around the field.
-Hoover eagerly began inspected them all, until coming upon a Focke Wulf Fw-190, with some structural damage, and full of bullet holes, but seemingly still capable of flight.
+Hoover eagerly began inspecting them all, until coming upon a Focke Wulf Fw-190, with some structural damage, and full of bullet holes, but seemingly still capable of flight.
 In a twist of irony, this was the same type aircraft as the one that had shot Hoover down so many months ago.

-Under the cover of darkness, Hoover tried to familiarize himself with the strange enemy fighter, unfortunately the airfield was evidently not as abandoned as they thought, as a lone German mechanic had snuck up on them shouting HALT!
+Under the cover of darkness, Hoover tried to familiarize himself with the strange enemy fighter, unfortunately, the airfield was evidently not as abandoned as they thought, as a lone German mechanic had snuck up on them shouting HALT!

 That would have been the end of this story, had the kind woman not given the trio of POWs her handgun, but instead, the German mechanic was quickly greeted by the handgun pointed directly at his head.
 Hoover demanded that he fire up the Fw-190 for him, then jumped into the enemy fighter, handing the gun to the other two POWs.
-Since this was a single seat fighter, there was only room for one.
+Since this was a single-seat fighter, there was only room for one.
 The other two men would have to make their escape by land.

-Wasting no time, Hoover elected not taxi out to the runway, but instead, slammed the throttles to the Firewall, launching himself and his aircraft straight across the field, gaining precious airspeed, then leaping into the air.
-Now airborne, Hoover turned the fighters nose Westbound, towards freedom.
+Wasting no time, Hoover elected not to taxi out to the runway, but instead, slammed the throttles to the Firewall, launching himself and his aircraft straight across the field, gaining precious airspeed, then leaping into the air.
+Now airborne, Hoover turned the fighter's nose Westbound, towards freedom.
 This same enemy aircraft that had caused him to become imprisoned so many months before, has now become the very instrument of his escape.

 Hoover was no fool, he knew he was not out of the woods yet.
-Flying an enemy fighter with no means of communication back though Allied controlled airspace with prominent German markings on his wings, made Bob an easy target for any American or British pilot.
+Flying an enemy fighter with no means of communication back through Allied controlled airspace with prominent German markings on his wings, made Bob an easy target for any American or British pilot.
 He could not even bail out as he was not wearing a parachute.
 Things were not looking so great for Bob, but he wasn't going to give up now.

 Thankfully, as he threaded his way Westbound at low altitude, Hoover was greeted with a welcome sight….Windmills!
 That meant he had made it to the Netherlands, and was now over friendly territory.